Importance of good attendance

 Request for leave

-The decision to authorise absence is entirely at the Headteacher’s discretion based on their assessment of the situation.
+The decision to authorise absence is entirely at the Acting Deputy Headteacher’s discretion based on their assessment of the situation.
 It is acceptable to take a child’s previous record of attendance into account when making decisions.

-Our school policy, based on the changes to the Education Act in September 2013, is that absences will not be granted during term time and will only be authorised in exceptional circumstances.
+Our school policy, is based on the changes to the Education Act in September 2013, that absences will not be granted during term time and will only be authorised in exceptional circumstances.
 Exceptional means rare, significant, short and unavoidable.

 Term time is for learning.
 Children have 175 days off school, every year, for holidays and family events.
 At Moss Park Infant School we are aware that, occasionally, exceptional circumstances arise and parents and carers should be aware of the following guidance to Headteachers: